Discover Kent on a day trip from London:

 Chislehurst Caves

 Enter an underground maze up to 30 metres below houses and woodlands at Chislehurst Caves.
-These man made tunnels are packed with ancient and recent history – they hold relics of WWI, like munition and more, and were used as shelter in WWII.
+These man made tunnels are packed with ancient and recent history – they hold World War I relics, like munition and more, and were used as shelters during World War II.
 These tunnels have also hosted concerts of famous musicians like Jimi Hendrix and The Rolling Stones.

 The House of Charles Darwin